Browse our featured faculty and their research. For the full CPB directory click here.

 Dr. Christian engages in public speaking at veterinary continuing education seminars and workshops in the same subject areas as described in teaching.

 Abigail Cox, DVM, PhD

-ASSISTANT PROFESSOR, VETERINARY ANATOMIC PATHOLOGY
+ASSOCIATE PROFESSOR OF VETERINARY ANATOMIC PATHOLOGY

 Research Information:Dr. Abby Cox pursues a unique area of translational research that focuses on understanding the pathophysiology of voice disorders and the gross and microscopic anatomy of the vocal folds across species.
 Her research explores the intersection of pathology, physiology, histology, and phonation mechanics that affects 7.5 million people with voice problems in the United States.
 She has published peer-reviewed articles in her laryngopathology research and has presented her research at local and national meetings.
 She maintains ongoing research grant support for her projects dealing with vocal fold pathobiology and biomechanics.